Reunion Project Group - Program

 • Are we balancing social and intellectual content?

-• The College provides resources to support one to two class-specific programs.
+• The College provides resources to support a class-specific program.

 • Each class/cluster has a fixed program budget that will be shared during the Reunion Planning Workshop.